oauthstuff/draft-oauth-par/main.md

 * `code_challenge`
 * `code_challenge_method`

 Depending on client type and authentication method, the request might also include the `client_id` parameter.
-The `request_uri` authorization request parameter MUST NOT be provided.
+The `request_uri` authorization request parameter MUST NOT be provided in this case (see (#request_parameter)).

 The client adds the parameters in `x-www-form-urlencoded` format with a character encoding of UTF-8 as described in Appendix B of [@!RFC6749] to the body of a HTTP POST request.
 If applicable, the client also adds client credentials to the request header or the request body using the same rules as for token endpoint requests.